Lucid Trading Explained: LucidTest and LucidPro Guide

 How do payouts work in LucidPro at Lucid Trading?

 Payouts in LucidPro depend on your account size and number of payout cycles.
 You can request your first payout after five profitable trading days while meeting all rules and buffer balance requirements.
-Maximum payout limits increase as you complete more cycles: up to $2,500 on $50K accounts, $3,000 on $100K accounts, and $4,000 on $150K accounts.
+Maximum payout limits increase as you complete more cycles: $25K accounts are capped at $1,000 per payout regardless of cycle, $50K accounts allow up to $2,500, $100K accounts allow up to $3,000, and $150K accounts allow up to $4,000.
 Funds are typically received within two business days after approval.

 What trading platforms are available for LucidTest and LucidPro?

-LucidTest and LucidPro accounts can be traded on Rithmic, Tradovate, or ProjectX platforms.
-All three offer identical rules, performance metrics, and system monitoring, so you can trade on whichever platform you prefer without any difference in payout eligibility or rule enforcement.
+LucidTest and LucidPro accounts can be traded on Rithmic or Tradovate platforms.
+Both offer identical rules, performance metrics, and system monitoring, so you can trade on whichever platform you prefer without any difference in payout eligibility or rule enforcement.

 How many funded accounts can traders have with Lucid Trading?